 To create a context-sensitive help link in a Microsoft Word source document

 Open the Microsoft Word source document that contains the context-sensitive topic you want to link to when users click a help button or help icon from within an application.

 Insert your cursor at the beginning of the topic or paragraph to which you want to link.

 Select the marker type the Stationery designer configured your Stationery to support from the drop-down list.
 For example, select TopicAlias or Filename.

 In the Value field, type the topic ID you want to specify for the topic.

 If you are generating Eclipse Help and you want to specify topic descriptions for 'each context-sensitive help link you are creating, complete the following steps:

 Insert your cursor in the topic after the TopicAlias marker you inserted for the Eclipse context-sensitive help topic.

 Select the TopicDescription marker type from the list.

 If the TopicDescription marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality, and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in Word” on page 187.
+For more information, refer to “Implementing Online Features in Word”.